-The Health Center is open 7 a.m. to 3 p.m., Monday through Friday.
+The Health Center is open from 7 a.m. to 3 p.m., Monday through Friday.
 If you need medical assistance after hours, please contact Campus Safety at 326-2479.

-In the meantime, please continue to practice general hygiene and build your immunity by washing your hands frequently and thoroughly, avoiding touching your eyes, nose and mouth with unwashed hands, getting enough sleep, and avoiding close contact with those who are sick.
+In the meantime, please continue to practice general hygiene and build your immunity by washing your hands frequently and thoroughly, avoiding touching your eyes, nose, and mouth with unwashed hands, getting enough sleep, and avoiding close contact with those who are sick.

 Students preparing to cadet ship should focus on their studies and their class ranking, which determines who gets first opportunity at available billets.
 They should also monitor their email for communications from Deborah Harman, our Commercial Shipping Coordinator.
 Students should refrain from 1) contacting companies directly, or 2) asking for special treatment.
 If you have a personal or family connection with a company, please contact Deborah Harman for instructions.